SEJeff/aurora_theme/README.md

 This is a custom theme for the [Apache Aurora documentation](https://aurora.apache.org/documentation/latest) to use the most wonderful [mkdocs](http://mkdocs.org) project for rendering html documentation.

+This is an experiment to try and make contributing to Aurora's documentation an easier process.

 Requirements
 ------------